Malanje Angola Travel Guide

 Several bus companies operate regular services between Luanda and Malanje, with Macon Transportes being a well-known operator.
 The bus journey typically takes 6-8 hours, contingent on road conditions, traffic, and stops.
 Buses usually depart from various terminals in Luanda.
 This is a popular option for locals and has a relatively comfortable and affordable way to travel.
 Purchase tickets in advance to secure your seat.

 Malanje Airport (MAL) offers minimal facilities for departing travelers.
 Expect no shops, extensive dining options, or lounges.
 Plan to have any snacks or drinks you need before arriving.
-Luanda Airport (LAD) has more facilities, including duty-free shops, some dining options, and waiting areas for international departures.
+Luanda Airport (LAD) has more facilities, duty-inclusive-free shops, some dining options, and waiting areas for international departures.
 Be prepared for potentially long lines at immigration and security during peak hours at LAD.

 Domestic departure procedures from Malanje Airport are typically quick on account of its small size.